 Cloud technologies truly found value for businesses in light of the pandemic.
-It enabled whole organizations to rapidly shift operations, communications, services and products into a virtual, easy-access environment, whilst leaving those companies yet to make the transition, scrambling to cloud vendors.
+It enabled CIOs, CTOs and whole organizations to rapidly shift operations, communications, services and products into a virtual, easy-access environment, whilst leaving those companies yet to make the transition, scrambling to cloud vendors.
 This delineation between the haves and the have-nots was a case study in foresight and technology investment.

 With Brigid Nzekwu moderating the roundtable debate, the speakers include: